s0sh/CurrencyExchange/README.md

  a) a clear relationship between the parts of the code ✅ (It seems to me that it is like suggested)
  b) the code is understandable, simple, readable ✅ (It seems to me that it is like suggested)
- c) the addition of a new functionality or an existing change should not require rewriting the entire system (It seems to me that it is like suggested) adding new currency should be easy ✅ (It seems to me that it is like suggested)
+ c) the addition of a new functionality or an existing change should not require rewriting the entire system (It seems to me that it is like suggested) adding new currency should be easy ✅
+# Just uncomment needed currency inside CurrencyList.swift [enum Currency]